CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Deploy the application to the Azure Kubernetes Service.md

 In this task, you will be creating a secret in the Kubernetes cluster to fetch the data from MongoDB.

-1. Open a new **Command Prompt** and run the following command to create a secret using kubectl.
+1. Run the following command to create a secret using kubectl.

     ```sh
     kubectl create secret generic mongodbconnection --from-literal=mongodbconnection=mongodbconnection --namespace=contoso-traders